Pavlfour/CPP-Bricks-Breaker/README.md

 ---

 I improved the physics of the collision between the paddle and the ball.
-Here i tried to give some explanation, just an example to figure out how it works 😀
+Here i tried to give some explanation, just an example to figure out how it works. 😀

 ![Screenshot 2024-07-30 201140](https://github.com/user-attachments/assets/02c13cac-12fb-4356-8779-419aae79c174)